Simple Development Examples

 $tcp_worker = new Worker("tcp://0.0.0.0:2347");

-// Start 4 processes to provide external services
+// Start 4 processes to provide services

 $tcp_worker->count = 4;

-// When the client sends data
+// When data is received from the client

 $tcp_worker->onMessage = function(TcpConnection $connection, $data)